Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Random matrix theory

 As demonstrated in \cite{Conyuh-effective-elastic-moduli-2023} using the diagrammatic technique, the covariance matrix $\FM C$ determines the resolvent $\MG$ defined in Eq.~(\ref{eq:G}) by the coupled Dyson-Schwinger equations:

 where $\MGs$ represents the secondary resolvent of the size $N_{\rm b}\times N_{\rm b}$:

 In Eqs. (\ref{eq:G1}) and (\ref{eq:G-star}) we have neglected the fluctuations in the mass matrix, $\M m^{\rm ref} = ⟨\M m^{\rm ref}⟩$.
-This is primarily because our focus is on the static limit $ϵ\to0$.
-Additionally, mass disorder is typically less significant compared to force-constant disorder.
+While some amorphous systems may have significant mass disorder, the actual mass distribution is not relevant in the static limit $ϵ\to0$.
+Therefore, the subsequent results are not affected by the assumption about mass disorder.

 Equations (\ref{eq:G1}) and (\ref{eq:G-star}) form a system of nonlinear equations.
 This naturally raises a question regarding whether a solution to the system indeed exists and, if it does, whether such a solution is unique.
-The physical solution corresponds to the positive semidefinite resolvent $\M G$ for $ϵ > 0$.
-Since the covariance matrix $\FM C$ as well as the matrix inversion preserve positive semidefiniteness, the matrix $\MGs$ is also positive semidefinite.
+The physical solution corresponds to the positive-semidefinite resolvent $\M G$ for $ϵ > 0$.
+Since the covariance matrix $\FM C$ as well as the matrix inversion preserves positive semidefiniteness, the matrix $\MGs$ is also positive semidefinite.

 Using the block-diagonal resolvent $\MG_{\rm bd} = \bigl(\begin{smallmatrix}\MG &0\\0&\MGs\end{smallmatrix}\bigr)$, one can write Eqs.~(\ref{eq:G1}) and (\ref{eq:G-star}) as one Dyson-Schwinger equation